Overview of Expansion Project

 - The Notice of Preparation was issued on November 7, 2017, starting a 30-day public comment period on the scope of the Draft TEIR that concluded on December 7, 2017.

-- A Notice of Completion of the Draft TEIR and the Draft TEIR was issued on January 10, 2018, starting a public review and comment period, which is expected to conclude on February 26, 2018.
-A public information meeting will be held on January 25, 2018.
+- A Notice of Completion of the Draft TEIR and the Draft TEIR was issued on January 10, 2018, starting a public review and comment period that concluded on February 26, 2018.
+A public information meeting was held on January 25, 2018.

 San Manuel is among the top 10 private employers in San Bernardino County, supporting more than 4,200 employees.
 The Project is anticipated